-Below you can find further information about the speakers.
-Later on commentators and chairs to the sessions will be added.
+Below you can find further information about the speakers, commentators and chairs to the sessions.

 Professor of Economics at the Warsaw School of Economics, former Deputy Prime Minister and Minister of Finance (1989-1991 and 1997-200) former President of the National Bank of Poland (2001-2007).
 Recipient of numerous honours from universities and awards worldwide.

 Author of more than 100 publications on economic issues in Poland and abroad.
 Awarded with Poland’s highest decoration – Order of the White Eagle – for his contribution to the reforms in Poland (2005).
 Since 2006 Leszek Balcerowicz has belonged to the Distinguished Associates of the International Atlantic Economic Society.
 He is a member of the Group of Thirty, founded by Paul Volcker.
 In 2008 Leszek Balcerowicz has been appointed as the chairman of Bruegel, a European think tank.
 He was a member of the High Level Expert Group on EU Financial Supervision chaired by Jacques de Larosiére.
 In 2009 he has been elected the President of International Atlantic Economic Society.
 In 2007 Leszek Balcerowicz created FOR – the Civil Development Forum Foundation, a free market think-tank in Poland.
 In 2014 he was awarded with the Milton Friedman Prize for Advancing Liberty.